 Always Perform and Document Patch Tests

-Patch testing before chemical treatments is both a safety essential and an insurance must.
-Document every patch test with the date, product used, and result.
-Keep records for at least 12 months.
-If a client refuses a patch test, document that refusal in writing.
+Conducting a skin patch test before any chemical treatment is both a safety imperative and an insurance essential.
+Record every test with the date, specific product used, and observed result.
+Retain records for at least 12 months.
+If a client declines a patch test, document that refusal in writing and have the client sign an acknowledgement.

 2

-Maintain client consultation forms documenting allergies, sensitivities, previous reactions, and treatment history.
-Good records are your best defence if a claim arises and demonstrate professional diligence to insurers.
+Keep client consultation forms documenting allergies, sensitivities, prior adverse reactions, and treatment history.
+Comprehensive records are your primary defence if a treatment claim arises and demonstrate professional diligence to your insurer.

 3

-If you sell hair care, skin care, or beauty products to clients, confirm your product liability cover extends to retail sales.
-Products used in the salon and products sold for home use may have different liability implications.
+If you sell hair care, skin care, or beauty products to clients for home use, verify that your product liability cover extends to retail sales.
+Products applied in the salon and products sold over the counter may carry different liability implications.

 4